stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

-In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use data set (<a href="<<https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project>/" class="uri"><del>https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project</del></a>).
+In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use: Puget Sound Mapping Project (<a href="<<https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project>/" class="uri"><del>https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project</del></a>).
 Land use classes (also listed in Table
 4.2) include:

 - Intensive urban (includes commercial areas, apartment buildings)